-We work out these amounts from tax you paid during the year, and any refundable tax offsets that have not already been credited or refunded to you.
-The refundable tax offsets are the baby bonus (item 39), private health insurance tax offset (item 37) and franking credits (item 22).
+We work out these amounts from tax you paid during the year and any refundable tax offsets that have not already been credited or refunded to you.
+The refundable tax offsets are the private health insurance tax offset (item 36, and franking credits (item 21).